 Being unable to sleep is extremely inconvenient and can wreck multiple aspects of your life.
 However, it is important to find out the underlining reason behind your inability to sleep.
 Sometimes stress, anxiety, and mental tension can be the cause.

 – Ashwagandha, also known as Withania Somnifera is a brain tonic and mild sedative.
-The name itself “Somnifera” means “Sleep Inducing”.
+In fact, the name “Somnifera” means “Sleep Inducing”.
 It is commonly used as an adaptogen to help the body deal with stress.
-Ashwagandha is effective several stress related conditions, anxiety, depression, pain, inflammation, emaciation, neuro-degenerative conditions, and many more diseases.
-This herb can be taken in a dose of 1-3 grams in a glass of hot milk with a little honey.
+Ashwagandha is effective in several stress-related conditions, anxiety, depression, pain, inflammation, emaciation, neuro-degenerative conditions, and many more diseases.
+This herb can be taken in a dose of 1-3 grams in a glass of hot A2 milk or coconut milk with a little honey.

 I personally do not recommend Melatonin supplements.
 In my opinion, magnesium is a better option, especially foods rich in magnesium.